dojo/docs/developer/design/loader.rst

 The following configuration variables control how module identifiers are mapped to URLs:

-  * baseUrl: (string, a path fragment) after all mapping has been completed as described below, if the resulting URL is relative, then baseUrl is prepended to that URL
+  * baseUrl: (string, a path) a path to prepend to a computed path if the computed path is relative as described by the process below.

-  * paths: (object) map from a module identifier fragment to path.
-A fragement defined as all or part of a module identifier.
-If it is not a complete module identifier, then it is one or more of the most significant segments of a set of module identifiers.
-For example, given the module identifiers a/x/c and a/y/c, a is a fragment that matches both identifiers while a/x and a/y are fragments that only match one of the other, and a/x/c and a/y/c are fragments that are also complete module identifiers and match one or the other exactly.
+  * paths: (object) a map from a module identifier fragment to path.
 When matching paths, the most-specific match wins.
 For example, a/x is more specific than a.

+  * aliases: (object) a map from a module identifier to another module identifier.

   * the has.js feature config-tlmSiblingOfDojo: if truthy, then non-package top-level modules not mentioned in paths are assumed to be siblings of dojo.
-See the algorithm below for further details.

   * package configuration: described next

-A package, among other things, is a hierarchy of inter-dependent modules that publish a cohesive API. dojo (that is, the dojo tree, not the whole toolkit) and dijit (the dijit tree) are examples of packages.
+A package, among other things, is a hierarchy of inter-dependent modules that, hopefully, publish a cohesive API. dojo (that is, the dojo tree) and dijit (the dijit tree) are examples of packages.
 Packages can have extensive configuration variables, and the CommonJS Package specification describes many of these.
 However, as far as the dojo loader is concerned, only three are important:

   * location: the path to the root of the hierarchy at which the package resides